lokesh211199/helloworld/README.md

 # helloworld
-sample git repository for hello world
+This is a sample hello world git repository